The Veto-Avoidance Theory of Board Game Design

 So that's why we make games the way we do.

-If there are errors in our thinking, we'd like to find out sooner rather than later!
+Anyway if there are errors in our thinking, we'd like to find out sooner rather than later!
 What do you think?

 Please don't hesitate to share your opinions in a reply, positive or negative.
 I read all your replies (and reply when time permits) and it helps me understand what we're doing right and wrong.